asemaikauas/AIDEBATE/README.md

    pip install -r requirements.txt
    ```

-4. Add your OpenAI API key to a `.env` file:
+4. In the root of your project (same level as app.py), create a file named .env and add your OpenAI API key:

    ```
    OPENAI_API_KEY=your-api-key
    ```